Assisting you to deal with debt and organise your finances

 "My ex-partner and her mother stayed at my house for a while and when I got the power bill it was over $700!
 My bills are normally about $300 and I couldn't afford any more.

-Without the counselor's help I'd be in the dark by now."
+Without the counsellor's help I'd be in the dark by now."

 The Financial Counselling Service is funded by the State and Commonwealth governments.